treffynnon/sqlstyle.guide/_includes/sqlstyle.guide.md

 * to separate code into related sections, which helps to ease the readability of large chunks of code.

-Keeping all the keywords aligned to the righthand side and the values left aligned creates a uniform gap down the middle of query.
-It makes it much easier to scan the query definition over quickly too.
+Keeping all the dependent keywords (e.g. `ON` depends on `JOIN`, `AND` depends on `WHERE`, `SET` depends on `UPDATE` right aligned with the top level keywords helps make it clear all the lines are part of the same clause.

 ```sql
 INSERT INTO albums (title, release_date, recording_date)